odunayo12/pora-project-cohort-3/data-generator/Readme.md

 # Doc

-The code you provided simulates a dataset for a fictional grocery store.
-Here's a breakdown:
+This repository simulates a dataset for a fictional **JUBILEE GROCERIES**, an e-commerce grocery store.

 Data Generation: